octopuscreative/octopus-style/gruntjs.md

 # Grunt.js

-[Grunt](http://gruntjs.com) is an indespensible tool for automating many of the repetitive tasks that we web developers perform every day.
+[Grunt](http://gruntjs.com) is an indispensable tool for automating many of the repetitive tasks that we web developers perform every day.
 Although it can take some time to setup in the beginning, the time saved through using Grunt well outweighs the cost.

 If you've never used Grunt before, don't worry!
-[Grunt is not wierd and hard](http://24ways.org/2013/grunt-is-not-weird-and-hard/) by [Chris Coyier](http://csstricks.com) is a great introduction to Grunt and will help you cover the basics quickly, as well as point you to some more advanced reading.
+[Grunt for People Who Think Things Like Grunt are Weird and Hard](http://24ways.org/2013/grunt-is-not-weird-and-hard/) by [Chris Coyier](http://csstricks.com) is a great introduction to Grunt and will help you cover the basics quickly, as well as point you to some more advanced reading.

 To get started with Grunt:

-1. Add pacakge.json to root directory
+1. Add package.json to root directory
 2. Add your gruntfile.js to the root directory
 3. Run `$ npm install` from the directory that holds package.json to install grunt & its dependencies.